rsanchezsaez/CardboardSDK-iOS/README.md

 Google has released an official [iOS CardboardSDK](https://developers.google.com/cardboard/ios/get-started#downloading_and_building_the_app).
 However, for now it's a closed source precompiled library.

-*June 2015 update*

-Google has added iOS support to their [Unity SDK](https://www.google.com/get/cardboard/developers/).
-Even though their official Unity plugin bundles a pre-compiled iOS Cardboard binary, there doesn't seem to be an easy way to use it in a standalone fashion.

 ---

 iOS port of  [Google's CardboardSDK](https://github.com/rsanchezsaez/cardboard-java).